ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ### I've booted up a McLennan and can't get it moving (properly)

+Check the `MCLEN` IOC log file for error messages and also examine output from `dbior` and `dbior * 1` typed at the IOC console window.

-Try using the macros for an axis other than 1 (2 or 3) in the ibex GUI.
-The axis to be driven by the buttons on the front panel are set by a position dial inside the driver, so these might not work with the motor you need to control.
+If it doesn't move at all try using the macros for an axis number other than 1 (e.g. 2 or 3) in the ibex GUI.
+The axis to be driven by the buttons on the front panel are set by a position dial inside the mclennan crate, so you may not be be trying to control the correct axis id.

-Additionally if it moves a short distance and stops it may be going into `Tracking abort`.
-A tracking abort means the encoder and motor step counters have got too far apart during the move, this could be due to:
+If it moves a short distance and stops it may be going into `Tracking abort`.
+A tracking abort means the encoder and motor step counters have got further apart than expected during the move, this could be due to:
-* The encoder and motor resolutions are incorrect/incompatible.
-The first thing to do is to restart the McLennan and then the IOC so that the values are resent.
+* The encoder and motor resolutions are incorrect/incompatible, so "expected" and "actual" position are diverging.
+The first thing to do is to restart the McLennan hardware and then the IOC so that the values are resent.
 If this does not fix it then check the settings are correct.
 * you are trying to accelerate or move too quickly, or possibly move too slowly, meaning there is a time lag between the motor pulses being sent and the motor response.
 Try changing these parameters.
-See end of this page if you need to change tracking abort window.
+See end of this page if you need to change the tracking abort window.

-Check the `MCLEN` IOC log file for error messages and also examine output from `dbior` and `dbior * 1` typed at the IOC console window.

 ### McLennan moves but doesn't stop at desired position